haberdashPI/vscode-master-key/notes.md

-## More visual doc improvements

-release 0.2.5

-- IMPROVEMENT: put some examples of cool features from `Larkin` in the README

-by the end of this milestone I'm satisfied with the documentation features of the package for an initial release

 ## Binding Cleanup

 BUG: we can't get info about keybindings from a sync'd machine

 release 0.2.6

-- feature: specify user-specific binding file, apart from activated keybindings
++ feature: specify user-specific binding file, apart from activated keybindings
-- Split out any of the commands that are really custom for me that don't make sense to publish.
++ Split out any of the commands that are really custom for me that don't make sense to publish.
-- Pair down some of the required extensions?

 ## Trailing fixes

-Working with release 0.2.6 for a while and mark sure there aren't an bugs to fix
+Working with release 0.2.6 for a while and make sure there aren't an bugs to fix

 ## Before VSCode publish